ECMGS/jukebox/README.md

 7. Awesome python script to ease the workflow of adding songs to the jukebox.
 8. A lot of new songs, some of them with accompaniment melodies, by implementing a linked list.
 9. Little change to the "speed" command while using the usart interface.
+10. WEB interface to control the jukebox from potentially anywhere in the world.

 **Some of the melodies we added are:**